artificially-ai/scala_tutorial/README.md

 #### Parameterised Methods in Classes

 Again, nothing really special here if you are already used to Java generics.
 Have a look at the same files I depicted above for examples on how to use it.

+#### Singleton Objects

+Objects are cool, but how cool are they in Scala?
+No, I'm not talking about class instances, which are objects, but singleton objects with boilerplate code.
+So, in Scala 'object' is a keyword used to declare singletons (yep, from the GoF Patterns).
+Since there is no 'static' in Scala, creating a singleton the way we do in Java would be a bit difficult.
+So, objects to the rescue!

+Besides singletons, objects are good for factory methods, pattern matching logic, default values, main method, etc.

+Have a look at the ```ObjectsScript.scala``` for more details.

+Okay, you might have got it a long ago.
+But what do we have to do to get a main method?
+Have a look at the ```Runner.scala``` and, for a simpler version, also look at the ```RunnerApp.scala```.